-One of the most interesting announcements of the year, the Rotolight NEO 2 is perhaps the biggest threat we've seen to the traditional hotshoe-mounted flashgun we've seen in recent times.
+One of the most interesting announcements of the last couple of years, the Rotolight NEO 2 is perhaps the biggest threat we've seen to the traditional hotshoe-mounted flashgun we've seen in recent times.

-By using an energy-efficient, bi-colour LED panel instead of the standard flash tubes, the panel can last for an astonishing 85,000 frames per battery charge, with zero recycling times and High Speed Sync flash capabilities.
+By using an energy-efficient, bi-color LED panel instead of the standard flash tubes, the panel can last for an astonishing 85,000 frames per battery charge, with zero recycling times and High Speed Sync flash capabilities.
 The use of LEDs also means it can be used as a permanent modelling light, which means you can view its effects as you frame up your shot.

 It's designed with video and portrait photographers in mind, but it's easy to think of many applications beyond this where it could equally come handy.
 Furthermore, the fact that it's priced lower than the typical flagship flashgun should also give the big camera manufacturers something to think about.

 Another bargain combo, this legs-and-ballhead kit is very attractively priced when you consider that the principal material of the legs isn't aluminium but carbon fiber.

 Carbon fiber tripods are typically lighter than aluminium types, and better at absorbing vibrations too, so you get convenience and performance all rolled into one package here.

 The 8kg payload is more than enough for most camera-and-lens setups and you can even remove one leg and use it as a monopod if you need to.
 This in itself is great for those occasions where a tripod isn't convenient, or for more mobile types of photography, such as panning action scenes.